mbaumer/us_hep_funding/docs/_states/WA.md

 <a name="WA-09"></a>
 [Back to top](#top)
 ## WA-09 -- Rep. Adam Smith (D) -- [Wikipedia](https://en.wikipedia.org/wiki/WA-09)
-## Committees
-Adam Smith is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019